List of The Big Bang Theory franchise characters: Stuart Bloom

-Stuart David Bloom (portrayed by Kevin Sussman; main: seasons 6 and 8–12; recurring: seasons 2–5 and 7) runs the Comic Center in Pasadena, the comic book store that the characters often visit.
+Stuart David Bloom (portrayed by Kevin Sussman; main: The Big Bang Theory seasons 6 and 8–12, Stuart Fails to Save the Universe; recurring: The Big Bang Theory seasons 2–5 and 7) runs the Comic Center in Pasadena, the comic book store that the characters often visit.
 Stuart is characterized by his low self-esteem and loneliness, which often result in pathetic attempts to engage with women and win favor with the gang.
 This is despite owning his own business and being a talented portraiture artist who attended the Rhode Island School of Design.

 One of the running gags on the show is Stuart's medical situation.
 It is depicted as disastrous, so much so that he can be seen under various medical treatments.
 He is said to have depression and possible malnutrition, among other problems.

 In the last season, Stuart's life seems to be turning around.
 His comic store becomes successful and he gets a steady, long-term relationship.

 Kevin Sussman was a recurring guest actor from seasons two to five, and was promoted to starring role for the sixth season onwards.

+Stuart is the main protagonist of his own spin-off series Stuart Fails to Save the Universe.